LEAGUE RULES

 New players may be bought with a single skill added as with building a team from scratch.

-After a player has achieved his second season in a team the coach must roll for possible retirement of each veteran on the team.
-To check for retirement roll a D8 and if the result is less than the number of skills added the player has played in the team they have decided to hand up their boots and retire.
-The coach will receive the cost of a new lineman, or half the cost of a similar positional (whichever is greater), for the team as compensation.
+For any player returning for his second season in a team the coach must roll for possible retirement of each veteran on the team.
+To check for retirement roll a D8 (or a D6 if won Phoenix Division) and if the result is less than the number of skills added the player has played in the team they have decided to hand up their boots and retire.

 Retiring Teams Mid-Season: